nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## Structure of the User Guide

-Worries about how tedious it will be to read this document?
+Worried about how tedious it will be to read this document?
 Not to worry!
 We have structured this User Guide in a way that makes it easy and quick for you to find what you need.
 In this next subsection, [Reading this User Guide](#reading-this-user-guide), you can find some tips we have on how to read this guide.
 The next section, [Features](#features), documents the main functionalities of _Teaching Assistant_ and how to use them.